JasonEdgerunner/BO2/README.md

 ⢷⣶⣤⣀⠉⠉⠉⠉⠉⠄⠀⠀⠀⠀⠈⣿⣆⡀⠀⠀⠀⠀⠀⠀⢀⣠⣴⡾⠃⠀
 ⠀⠈⠉⠛⠿⣶⣦⣄⣀⠀⠀⠀⠀⠀⠀⠈⠛⠻⢿⣿⣾⣿⡿⠿⠟⠋⠁⠀

-First commit is backup of files
+- First commit is backup of files

+- Second commit is some reverts made to the styling as it broke the rest of the page.
+At least the top bar resizes accordingly.